madannes/dev-start/README.md

 ## What's next

 Kudos to you if you made it this far!
+To succeed in a development career (or maybe just get hired), you **MUST** have some proficiency in the basics.
+Those who are personable, communicate well, and are willing to take on (and maybe master) all the ancillary technology and techniques will likely elevate themselves above 80% of their peers.

+When I have time, I'll add more links and info (or do a screenshare walk-thru) related to

 * Source control - git
 * Tools - VSCode, GitHub, BitBucket